 Presentation about the Banquet Scene of Ashurbanipal

-A couple days ago I was presenting about my project on the Banquet Scene of Ashurbanipal to an audience.
-As I am in the midst of the project itself, I wasn’t sure what to talk about really.
-I therefore just told the story how I started, what I have done so far and where I want to go from here.
-I was surprised how entertaining that actually was and how telling a story is a good way of presenting projects.
+A few days ago I gave a talk to an audience about my project on the Banquet Scene of Ashurbanipal.
+As I’m in the middle of the project itself, I wasn’t really sure what to talk about.
+So I just told the story of how I got started, what I have done so far and where I am going from here.
+I was surprised at how entertaining it was and how well storytelling works as a way of presenting projects.

 The presentation

 So the presentation was rather short, only 20 minutes.
-But it helped me to not dive for too long in describing the object or talking about its significance.
-I started with talking about the first scan in London, which started as a cooperation project.
-I then talked about my own idea of completing the scan of the Banquet Scene with other fragments of the wider relief.
-I presented the results from Berlin, Leiden, and most recently London and how I got funding for that.
+But it helped me not to dwell too long on describing the object or talking about its significance.
+I started by talking about the first scan in London, which began as a collaborative project.
+Then, I talked about my own idea of completing the scan of the banquet scene with other fragments of the wider relief.
+I presented the results from Berlin, Leiden, and most recently London and how I obtained funding for them.

-I then told the story of my search for further fragments and how I was successful at least one time.
-But I also told the story of what did not work out and that I have to wait to scan further fragments in London until 2028.
-I actually got some emotional responses from the audience (laughter, pity, encouragement).
-Although I couldn’t talk much about results in the classical sense, I had the feeling the presentation went quite well.
+I then told the story of my search for other fragments and how I was successful at least once.
+But I also told the story of what did not work and that I will have to wait until 2028 to scan more fragments in London.
+I actually got some emotional responses from the audience (laughter, sympathy, encouragement).
+Although I couldn’t talk much about results in the classical sense, I felt that the presentation went quite well.

 Telling stories

-If you google on how to give good presentations or watch YouTube videos about it, you always get the advice to tell a story.
-I always hesitated because usually it is not that common.
-Sure, if you find a gold treasure, there is a story to be told, but usually archaeology isn’t so much about exciting stories.
-But who said it has to be exciting?
-It actually only needs to connect to the people, because this way they listen and will remember.
+If you google or watch YouTube videos on how to give a good presentation, the advice is always to tell a story.
+I was always reluctant to do this because it is not usually done.
+Sure, if you find a treasure trove of gold, there’s a story to tell, but usually archaeology isn’t so much about exciting stories.
+But who says it has to be exciting?
+It just has to connect with people, because that is how they listen and remember.

-Did you ever tell a story for a presentation?
+Have you ever told a story for a presentation?